berquerant/metafind/README.md

 - size: The file size (in bytes)

 You can add inputs by specifying 'probe'.
+The 'probe' is invoked with the path to the target file (1st argument).
+You can use the macros within the script.

+- @ARG is replaced with "$1"
+- @RAWARG is replaced with $1

-The 'probe' must be a script that outputs a JSON string to standard output.
+And the 'probe' must output a JSON string or in the form "key=value" to standard output like:
-You can use the macro '@ARG' within the script, which represents the path to the target file.
+  {"key": "value"}

+  key1=value1
+  key2=value2

 The keys for the inputs available in the expression will be 'pN' for the N-th 'probe'.

 Examples: